touyou/TodoAppCollectionView/README.md

 ## Screenshot

-<small>! current version has different accent color, so this screenshot is different from what it currently looks like.</small>
+*These screenshots don't reflect the state of the most recent commit, so there are some differences from what it looks like.*

 ### List screen
 | List | Edit Action| Delete Action|